-Fifty years ago the term “homeowners association” or HOA for short, was relatively unknown in the United States.
+Fifty years ago the term “homeowner association” or HOA for short, was relatively unknown in the United States.
 Various sources have estimated that the total number of HOAs in the U.S. as of 1963 was perhaps no more than five hundred.
 Other than a handful of large, established planned developments such as Rancho Santa Fe in San Diego County, California and Forest Hills Gardens in Queens, NY, most of these HOAs were small by comparison and were concentrated in relatively few areas of the country including Southern California, Florida and to a lesser extent fast-growing cities like Phoenix, AZ and Houston, TX.

 As a result of increasing demand for new housing which had been steadily growing since the end of World War II, development of residential real estate was booming.
 Local municipalities were eager to enlarge the tax base of their communities through development that would lead to an increase in the inventory of taxable real estate.

 As the urban core of many cities expanded into suburban sprawl, developers often found that local governments were reluctant to assume responsibility for the long term stewardship of the growing infrastructure that was required to serve the emerging suburban landscape.